lgh06/directus-wiki/End-to-End-Tests.md

 })
 ```

 Under the `describe` for the endpoint declare a Map variable that will hold the vendor names.
 Use beforeAll() to populate the databases variable.
-This variable will be used in the test for things
-like seeding the databases through knex
+This variable will be used in the test for things like seeding the databases through knex.

-Use afterAll() to destroy the connection instances.
+Use `afterAll()` to destroy the connection instances.

 ```ts
 const databases = new Map<string, Knex>();